-- Make sure that the sl1_version value is: sl1_version: 12.1.0.
-(This is the latest service version for 12.1 code line; however, this might change in the future.) - Supply values in all the fields that are applicable.
-For details on the sllx-inv.yml, see the manual Installing SL1 Extended Architecture, which can be obtained by contacting ScienceLogic Support. - Save your changes and exit the file (:wq). - 16.
-Pull the Docker image that is referenced in the docker-compose file
+- Make sure that the sl1_version value is set to the latest service version for the 12.1.0 code line. - Supply values in all the fields that are applicable.
+For details on the sllx-inv.yml, see the manual Installing SL1 Extended Architecture, which can be obtained by contacting ScienceLogic Support. - Save your changes and exit the file (:wq). - 8.
+Pull the Docker image that is referenced in the docker-compose file:

-17. Complete the upgrade by running the full deployment:
+9. Complete the upgrade by running the full deployment: